Samaritans: Byzantine period

-Under a charismatic, messianic figure named Julianus ben Sabar (or ben Sahir), the Samaritans launched a war to create their own independent state in 529.
+Under a charismatic, messianic figure named Julianus ben Sabar (or ben Sahir), the Samaritans of Palaestina launched a war to create their own independent state in 529.
 With the help of the Ghassanids, Emperor Justinian I crushed the revolt; tens of thousands of Samaritans died or were enslaved.
 The Samaritan faith, which had previously enjoyed the status of religio licita, was virtually outlawed thereafter by the Christian Byzantine Empire; from a population once at least in the hundreds of thousands, the Samaritan community dwindled to tens of thousands.

-The Samaritan population in Samaria did, however, survive the revolts.
-During a pilgrimage to the Holy Land in 570 CE, a Christian pilgrim from Piacenza travelled through Samaria and recorded the following: "From there we went up past a number of places belonging to Samaria and Judaea to the city of Sebaste, the resting-place of the Prophet Elisha.
+The Byzantine response to the revolts, described by the archaeologist Claudine Dauphin as an act of ethnic cleansing, decimated five successive generations of the Samaritan population, destroyed their religious center, stripped their rights, and left them politically insignificant.
+Nevertheless, the Samaritan population in Samaria did survive.
+During a pilgrimage to the Holy Land in 570 CE, an anonymous Christian pilgrim from Piacenza travelled through Samaria and recorded the following: "From there we went up past a number of places belonging to Samaria and Judaea to the city of Sebaste, the resting-place of the Prophet Elisha.
 There were several Samaritan cities and villages on our way down through the plains, and wherever we passed along the streets they burned away our footprints with straw, whether we were Christians or Jews, they have such a horror of both".
-A change in the local population's identity throughout the Byzantine period is not indicated by the archeological findings either.
+The same pilgrim also mentions a place called Castra Samaritanorum near Shikmona.

+According to Menachem Mor, the decline of the Samaritan population between the 5th and 6th centuries was mostly due to the ongoing Christianization of Palestine's inhabitants, rather than the uprisings against the Byzantines.
+Mor argues that a large number of Samaritans in the cities and towns converted to Christianity, some under pressure and some of their own free will.
+He claims that both Samaritan and Christian sources preferred to conceal this phenomenon.
+The Samaritans preferred to attribute their numerical decrease on their resistance to coerced conversion, while the Christians were not willing to admit that the Samaritans were coerced into accepting Christianity and instead preferred to claim that many Samaritans were killed because of their rebellious nature.
+A change in the local population's identity throughout the Byzantine period is not indicated by the archeological findings.